lemocla/Which-way-is-up/documentation/features/features.md

    ![portfolio zoom](screenshots/portfolio-zoom.png)

    - ### **User stories**
-     > - As a site user, I want to view the artist work so that can understand the artist work
+     > - As a site user, I want to view the artist work so that can understand what his art is about

  - ## **Artwork detail page**

    The artwork page is accessible from the online shop, collection and commission pages.
 It features all relevant details for a specific piece of art, such as materials, sizes and prices.
 The artwork page also features related artworks and a product review section.

-   If the artwork is available from the store, the users will be a able to select from available quantity and add the artwork to their shopping bag.
-Out of stock items will feature a label and invite the users to contact the shop owner.
+   If the artwork is available from the store, users will be a able to select from available quantity and add the artwork to their shopping bag.
+Out of stock items will feature a label and invite the users to contact the shop owner instead.

    ![artwork-detail](screenshots/artwork-detail.png)

-   Commission artworks will feature a button inviting the users to contact the shop owner should they want to commission the artist for a bespoke work.
+   Commission artworks will feature a button inviting users to contact the shop owner should they want to commission the artist for a bespoke work.

    ![artwork-commission](screenshots/artwork-commission.png)

    Users are also able to add any artworks - wether available in the shop or not - to their wishlist for future reference.

-   The artwork detail page also feature breadcrumbs at the top of the page, indicating the current page's location within the navigational hierarchy, to allow users to return to the previous page or to navigate to higher level menu item.
+   The artwork detail page also feature breadcrumbs at the top of the page, indicating the current page's location within the navigational hierarchy, to allow users to return to the previous page or to navigate to higher level menu items.

    This page also includes an edit and delete button, only accessible to the shop owner, to easily manage the artwork catalogue.